Welcome to the Year 2 Page!

 The Year 2 children have already settled smoothly into their new class and are a delightful, enthusiastic and friendly group.

-Our topic for this half term is 'Rocking and Rolling'.
+Our topic for this half term is 'Exploring Cardiff'.

-As part of this topic we will be visiting an adventure playground so that the children can have fun investigating how the equipment works.
+As part of this topic we will be visiting St German's Church.

 Year 2 will be learning how to sequence events in writing and how to use verbs, connectives and lots of interesting vocabulary about movement in order to improve writing skills.
-At the end of the topic they will use these skills to explain how their marble run was made and how it works.
+At the end of the topic they will use these skills to write directions from our school to St German's Church.

 How to help at home: